Marketplace-development/even-groups-a-d2024-group8/README.md

 For GET requests, the (submit_review.html) template is rendered for the user to fill out.
 Successful submissions display a confirmation, redirecting the user back to the bookings page.

 #### @main.route('/reviews')
-This route allows users to view the reviews they have received.
-It first checks if the user is logged in, and if not, redirects them to the login page with an error message.
-After confirming the user is logged in, it fetches the reviews where the current user is the reviewee from the database.
-These reviews are then passed to the template for rendering, allowing the user to view their received feedback.
+This route handles the reviews page for logged-in users.
+If the user is not logged in, they are redirected to the login page with an error message.
+It fetches reviews where the current user is the reviewee and calculates the average rating based on all reviews.
+The route also counts the number of reviews for each rating (1-5) and calculates the percentage distribution for each rating.
+These statistics, along with the reviews themselves, are passed to the (reviews.html) template for display.

+#### @main.route('/reviews/<uuid:musician_id>')
+This route allows logged-in users to view reviews for a specific musician (or venue) based on the musician's ID.
+If the user is not logged in, they are redirected to the login page with an error message.
+The show_all query parameter determines if all reviews are displayed.
+The route fetches reviews for the musician, calculates the average rating, counts the number of reviews for each rating (1-5), and computes the percentage distribution of ratings.
+It also calculates the total review count and breaks down the ratings into individual categories.
+All these statistics, along with the reviews and musician's profile, are passed to the (view_reviews.html) template for rendering.

 ## ✏️ Templates